nickangmc/technical-assessment/README.md

 - Use of Docker & Docker compose for the app stack

   For ease of setup, development, & deployment if needed.
 Live-reload/Hot module reload (HMR) is supported during development for this docker stack setup as well.
-The template production docker compose configuration can be found in `production.yml` file, it is however not ready yet to be used for any production purposes based on the requirements in this assessment.
+The template for production docker compose configuration can be found in `production.yml` file, it is however not ready yet to be used for any production purposes based on the requirements in this assessment.

 - Use of Django REST Framework (DRF)